Kelvedon and Tollesbury Light Railway: Authorisation

-A C Wilkin was the driving force in the scheme; he was the proprietor of Wilkin & Sons jam factory at Tiptree; the factory had opened in 1885.
+A. C. Wilkin was the driving force in the scheme; he was the proprietor of Wilkin & Sons jam factory at Tiptree; the factory had opened in 1885.

-After a meeting with the Great Eastern Railway, which now seemed favourable toward the scheme, the promoters applied for a Light Railway Order in 1897; the line would run from Kelvedon GER station to just beyond Tollesbury, on the River Blackwater; it would be a little under ten miles long and cost £45,500 to construct.
+After a meeting with the Great Eastern Railway, which now seemed favourable toward the scheme, the promoters applied for a light railway order in 1897; the line would run from Kelvedon GER station to just beyond Tollesbury, on the River Blackwater; it would be a little under ten miles long and cost £45,500 to construct.
 Fifteen gated level crossings would be needed, and the standard gauge would be used.

-At the end of 1897 the Treasury agreed to a grant of £16,000, on condition that the necessary land was given free by local landowners, and the GER supervised the construction of the line, and work it once completed.
-The Light Railway Order was not yet granted, and in fact the hearing only took place on 25 October 1898.
+At the end of 1897 the Treasury agreed to a grant of £16,000, on condition that the necessary land was given free by local landowners, that the GER supervised the construction of the line, and work it once completed.
+The light railway order was not yet granted, and in fact the hearing only took place on 25 October 1898.
 At the hearing some changes inserted by the GER were published; most or all of the level crossing would be ungated; and the station platforms would not be built to main line standards, but would be lower, with steps provided for access to the coaches.
-The hearing recommended the granting of the Light Railway Order.
+The hearing recommended the granting of the light railway order.

 The next step was a Board of Trade hearing on 16 March 1899, which was successful.
-Nevertheless, such was the pace of change that the Kelvedon, Tiptree and Tollesbury Light Railway Order (1901) was actually issued on 27 February 1901 The general speed limit on the line would be 25 mph.
+Nevertheless, such was the pace of change that the Kelvedon, Tiptree, and Tollesbury Light Railway Order 1901 was actually issued on 27 February 1901.
+The general speed limit on the line would be 25 mph.